christoph2/asamint/docs/README.rst

 **asamint** (ASAM integration package), as the name implies, integrates several automotive related (ASAM standards)

+To put it into another words, **asamint** aims to be a command-line MCS (measurement and calibration system).

 The projects in alphabetical order:

 These (The projects in question) projects are mainly following an mechanism-not-policy approach, but **asamint** aims to add higher layers, which could more or less directly be used to implement common measurement and calibration tasks.

  Note: At this stage, the project is highly experimental and hacky, so don't expect stable APIs and tons of features!

  Well, it's up to you -- And no, you don't have to contibute code: `criticism, comments, and ideas <https://github.com/christoph2/asamint/issues>`_ are also very welcome.

 And yes, all listed projects are `Raspberry PI <https://raspberrypi.org>`_ tested :smile: